-As new features are added to your product, you should analyze just how important they are to the product as a whole, and slot them into your IA accordingly.
+As new features are added, you should analyze just how important they are to the product as a whole, and slot them into your IA accordingly.
 Every new feature you add steals attention from its adjacent features, so you need to be sure the trade-off is worth it.
 They can also change how your users think about your product, sometimes in unintended ways.

-With Parabola, we’ve cut a lot of stuff out in order to bring attention back to the features that support our key value proposition.
+With Parabola, we’ve ripped out a lot of stuff in order to bring attention back to the features that support our key value proposition.
 When we added charts and graphs, our users’ perception of our product went from a “tool to automate data processes” to a “tool to create data visualizations”.